redpanda-data/connect/resources/docs/outputs/list.md

 Publish to an NSQ topic.

+## `redis_pubsub`

+Publishes messages through the Redis PubSub model.
+It is not possible to guarantee that messages have been received.

 ## `round_robin`

 The round robin output type allows you to send messages across multiple outputs,